FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/pneumatics.md

 In this section we will be going over:

-1. Creating a shooter subsystem that uses one pneumatic pistion
+1. Creating a shooter subsystem that uses one pneumatic piston
 2. Creating a double solenoid and changing its state to control the piston
 3. Mapping commands to joystick buttons